 The film was the third collaboration between Mehra and Bachchan .
 In total they would make seven Films together.
 This would turn out to be their best.
-It has a great ensemble cast with a great screenplay by Laxmikant Sharma and Kader Khan .
+It has a great ensemble cast and a great screenplay by the writing duo of Laxmikant Sharma and Kader Khan .
 The themes of Devdas are brilliantly adapted to the masala format.
-The hero, Sikandar here, is no drunken wastrel, but a self made man, an emperor of his own destiny.
+The hero, Sikandar, is no drunken wastrel, but a self made man, an emperor of his own destiny.
 A god like figure, who lives and dies yearning for the love of his childhood sweetheart.
-But the real highlight of the film, as in most of Mehra films, is the extraordinary musical score, Perhaps the best for a Bachchan film, by the duo of Kalyanji Anandji.with soul stirring lyrics by Anjaan & Mehra himself.
-Just like Mehra’s other films like Lawaaris and Sharaabi, this one is a real musical, where the songs embellish plot and character .
+But the real highlight of the film, as in most of Mehra’s films, is the extraordinary musical score.
+This is, perhaps, the best score for a Bachchan film; definitely the best in the Masala genre anyway- some would say S.D.
+Burman’s score for Bachchan -Jaya romantic-drama “Abhimaan” is unbeatable.
+The music for “Muqaddar Ka Sikandar” is composed by the duo of Kalyanji Anandji- the soul stirring lyrics are by Anjaan & Mehra himself.
+Just like Mehra’s other films like “Lawaaris” and “Sharaabi”, this one is a real musical, where the songs embellish plot and character .
 The main turning points in the film happen through songs, with the song and tune of ‘O sathi re ‘ becoming a motif .
 So i thought it best to explore the film through its various song sequences.

 Listening to Sikandar’s heartfelt rendition , Zohra immediately falls in love with him.
 She extracts a promise from Pyarelal that he will bring Sikandar back to her place again.

-Sikandar had earlier confessed his love for Kamna to Zohra.
-But Once he realizes that he has lost Kamna forever, he head backs to Zohra.
-Meanwhile Zohra had promised Vishal that she will never see Sikandar again as her relationship with him is damaging his reputation.
-So she refuses to see Sikandar. when sikandar tries to force his way into her apartment, she consumes poison and kills herself..
+Sikandar had earlier confessed his love for Kamna to Zohra, but once he realizes that he has lost Kamna forever, he head backs to Zohra.
+Meanwhile, Zohra had promised Vishal that she will never see Sikandar again as her relationship with him is damaging his reputation.
+So she refuses to open the doors of her Kotha for Sikandar.
+When Sikandar tries to force his way into her apartment, she consumes poison and kills herself.
 Enraged by Zohra’s death, Dilawar kidnaps Kamna.
-In the climax fight, Dilawar is killed and Sikandar is fatally wounded.But Sikandar manages to make to the marriage ceremony of Vishal and Kamna .
-Vishal finds out that Kamna was Siaknder’s true love. but then its too late.
-Sikander collapses and dies in Vishal’s arms.
+In the climax fight, Dilawar is killed and Sikandar is fatally wounded, but Sikandar manages to make to the marriage ceremony of Vishal and Kamna .
+Vishal finds out that Kamna was Sikandar’s true love. but then its too late.
+Sikandar collapses and dies in Vishal’s arms.